multihack/multihack-brackets/README.md

 If others have different sets of code, the peer who joined first will take priority.

-**Any files in your project that conflict will be overwritten.
+**Files in your project will be overwritten.
 This cannot be undone.**

 ## Voice Calls
 Brackets does not allow microphone access by default.
 You must launch brackets with: